-Before I begin, I must clarify something first.
+Before I begin these cold calling tips, I must clarify something first.
 What are “cold calls” in real estate, anyway?
 “Cold Calling” is an outdated and unproductive activity.
 At the Massimo Group we focus on “Precision Prospecting Calls” and not “Cold Calls”.
 I only used the term “Cold Calling” in the title because that is what most are still doing.

-So if you want to secure more business – don’t make these three mistakes.
+So if you want to secure more business – avoid making these three mistakes.

 Relevant information is the most valuable thing you can offer me.
 The best brokers always have a relevant comp sale or some noteworthy news to share with me and to other potential clients.
 I always learn something when they call.
 They understand what relevant means and they make an effort to know what is relevant to me.
 They do not waste my time by sharing things that are not relevant to me.
-If you don’t have any relevant market intel or news to share, at the very least offer me a relevant property.
+If you don’t have any relevant market intel or news to share, at the very least offer me a relevant product or property.
 I am trying to overuse the word “relevant” to make a point.
 Be relevant.

 Average brokers call me to “touch base” or even “shoot the breeze”.
 You guys are really social and I would probably enjoy sitting down over a cold beer with you.
 Would that lead to business?
 Probably not.

-The vast majority of brokers will call me to “find out what is in my pipeline” then do nothing about it.
-If I take the time to share my development pipeline with you, at least send me some relevant market information or an occasional offer.
-You have to admit, that calling me quarterly to find out what is in my development pipeline, for no apparent reason, is kind of weird and does nothing for lead generation.
+The vast majority of cold callers will call me to “find out what is in my pipeline” then do nothing about it.
+If I take the time to share my development pipeline with you, at least send me some relevant market information or an occasional pitch.
+You have to admit that calling me quarterly to find out what is in my development pipeline, for no apparent reason, is kind of weird and does nothing for lead generation.

-The best brokers share something of value, ask enough questions to determine if there is an opportunity and ask for the next step.
+The best brokers are people who share something of value, ask enough questions to determine if there is an opportunity and ask for the next step.
 It is more than being respectful of MY time.
 THEY are way too busy (successful) to spend 15 minutes on the phone with me.
 At least that is my perception.
 I am quick to take this broker’s call, even when I am busy.
 I can do this because I know I will learn something and I won’t be on the phone long.
 If my experience with you is that I will learn something relevant and you will be brief, I will often intercept your call before my assistant can answer the call and route you back to me when I noticed your name flash across the caller ID.
 It minimizes chances of rejection from my end.

 If I think I am going to learn something but it’s going to take 10 or 15 minutes, I will have to call you back when I am not busy.
 And my perception is that you are not all that busy.
-There are some brokers who I have to return the call because they called at a bad time like when I’m in the car.
-On a long trip.
-And I am bored.
+There are some brokers who I have to return the call because they called at a bad time like when I’m in the car driving or on a long trip or when I am bored.
 I am just keeping it real.

 What is the right amount of time to spend on a prospecting call?
-It varies; however, if I tell you “thanks for calling, but I have to go”, you were on the call too long.
-In other words make it your goal to be the one who terminates the call.
+It varies; however if I have to tell you “thanks for calling, but I have to go”, you were on the call too long.
+In other words, make it your goal to be the one who terminates the call.
 You will increase the chances of me taking your subsequent calls significantly.
-Someone once said “always leave them wanting more”.
+Someone once said, “always leave them wanting more”.
 This is a good idea when prospecting, too.
 Also, don’t forget to find out the best time to cold call business owners.

 If you have given me something of value and discovered an opportunity, you have, at the very least, earned the right to present your value proposition and ask for the meeting or the next step.

-If you will eliminate these 3 mistakes from your prospecting, I am confident that you will differentiate yourself from the competition and increase your effectiveness and income significantly, and minimize rejections.
+If you will eliminate these 3 mistakes from your prospecting and cold calling script, I am confident that you will differentiate yourself from the competition and increase your effectiveness and income significantly, and minimize rejections.
 Of course, the worst mistake you can possibly make is not making sales calls to begin with.